On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: The Main Results

 In the previous section, we mentioned that the original ABTI method \cite[section 2.2]{Buvoli2019} fails to achieve the accuracy we envisioned.
 In this section, we will explore the reasons behind this and provide solutions.
 First, we examine how ABTI affects the accuracy.
 If we assume that \( \mathbf{u}^{[n]} \) is computed accurately, it is evident that \( u^{n}\mathbbm{1} \) is also equally accurate through the arithmetic averaging of both sides of the scheme.
 Thus, \( \mathbf{B}(\alpha)\mathbf{f}^{[n]} \) is the main factor influencing the accuracy of the scheme.
-The following lemma will characterize the approximation property of the ABTI. \begin{lemma} For a function \( f(t) \in \mathcal{C} ^{q} (0, T] \), then exists approximation \end{lemma}
+The following lemma will characterize the approximation property of the ABTI. \begin{lemma} For a function \( f(t) \in \mathcal{C} ^{q} (0, T] \), then exists approximation \end{lemma} \begin{proof} By invoking the binomial theorem and leveraging the orthogonality of the Fourier basis functions (as given in \cite[Lemma 2.1]{Shen2011}), we obtain the following relation: